- Short term effects of breastfeeding

 Avoid retinol creams if possible.

 Low estrogen levels can cause vaginal dryness, making it painful to have sex.
 The answer to your woes lie in a tube of lube.
-Any lube would be fine to use while breastfeeding.
+Any lube would be fine to use while breastfeeding but some are better than others.

 You can also talk to your partner.
 Ask him to go slow and spend more time in fore-play.